It Operations

 Want your organization to run more smoothly and securely?
 You’ve come to the right place.
 Modern business depends heavily on information technology, and operational efficiency is key to a successful information technology department and, ultimately, a successful organization.

-To understand IT Operations, you first need to understand information technology.
+To understand IT operations, you first need to understand information technology.
 Information technology, commonly known as IT, is the use of systems, networks, storage and endpoint devices to initiate, send, receive, share, store and secure information in the form of electronic data.
-An organization’s IT infrastructure is made up of all of their IT resources and is typically managed by an IT Operations manager and/or a team within an IT department.
+An organization’s IT infrastructure is made up of all of its IT resources and is typically managed by an IT Operations manager and/or a team within an IT department.

-What does IT Operations mean?
+What does IT operations mean?

-IT Operations refers to the deployment, management and servicing of an organization’s IT infrastructure.
+IT operations refers to the deployment, management and servicing of an organization’s IT infrastructure.
 It’s the central purpose of an organization’s IT department.

-What is included in IT Operations?
+What is included in IT operations?

-IT Operations includes all tasks required to consistently keep IT functional and secure.
+IT operations includes all tasks required to consistently keep IT functional and secure.
 These tasks may include managing devices, monitoring for issues, navigating automation, handling incidents, rolling out upgrades and deploying patches to IT applications, hardware, software and network infrastructure.

-What does an IT Operations manager do?
+What does an IT operations manager do?

-In a typical technology-dependent organization, the IT Operations manager organizes and oversees how those tools and systems interact and is responsible for monitoring, maintenance and support.
+In a typical technology-dependent organization, the IT Operations Manager organizes and oversees how those tools and systems interact and is responsible for monitoring, maintenance and support.
 Support may include both the creation and deployment of upgrades plus patch deployment.

 What is the goal of an IT Operations manager?

 The goal is to ensure that the entire IT infrastructure is meeting business needs and keeping the business as secure as possible from a data perspective.
-This requires maintaining that not only are the systems themselves functioning and interacting appropriately, but that users are engaging with those systems as they should be.
+This requires maintaining that not only are the systems themselves functioning and interacting appropriately, but also that users are engaging with those systems as they should be.

-In order to support systems and users, an IT Operations manager creates best practices that indicate how tools and systems should be used, proper procedures across an endpoint lifecycle and strategies for onboarding, monitoring, troubleshooting and maintaining data security and incident remediation.
+To support systems and users, an IT Operations manager creates best practices that indicate how tools and systems should be used, proper procedures across an endpoint lifecycle and strategies for onboarding, monitoring, troubleshooting and maintaining data security and incident remediation.
 This may include the creation and maintenance of an IT infrastructure library (ITIL).

 What skills are helpful for an IT Operations manager?